 one subtask cannot be acted upon before all siblings above it have

-org-enforce-todo-dependencies, Org will block entries
+org-enforce-todo-dependencies, Org blocks entries from changing

 Furthermore, if an entry has a property ‘ORDERED’, each of its TODO

 * TODO Blocked until (two) is done ** DONE one ** TODO two * Parent :PROPERTIES: :ORDERED: t :END: ** TODO a ** TODO b, needs to wait for (a) ** TODO c, needs to wait for (a) and (b)

 If you set the variable

 org-agenda-dim-blocked-tasks, TODO entries

 in a dimmed font or even made invisible in agenda views (see Agenda Views).

 Checkboxes).
 If you set the variable

 org-enforce-todo-checkbox-dependencies, an entry that has unchecked

-checkboxes will be blocked from switching to DONE.
+checkboxes is blocked from switching to DONE.